Mushymato/StardewUI/docs/reference/stardewui/view.md

 #### HoveredSubject

-When Lookup Anything (Pathoschild.LookupAnything) is loaded, this Object or NPC subject is given to lookup anything for it's menu.
+When Lookup Anything (Pathoschild.LookupAnything) is loaded, this Object or NPC subject is given to lookup anything for it's menu. `(unofficial-mushymato)`

 ```cs
 public StardewUI.ModIntegration.LookupAnythingHoveredSubject HoveredSubject { get; set; }